-WinList's N-Color Compensation[TM] can handle any number of fluorochromes, and compensate them for signal crossover.
+WinList's N-Color Compensation[TM] can handle any number of fluorochromes and compensate them for signal crossover.
 In many cases, compensation can be set up automatically, but you can still manually override compensation settings.
 Compensation can be manually adjusted using 2-parameter dot plots.

-If you have single-color controls as well as an unstained control file, you can use V-CompTM to set up your compensation automatically.
-See Compensation the Easy Way: V-Comp for details on how to do this.
+If you have single-color controls as well as an unstained control file, you can use V-Comp[TM] to set up your compensation automatically.